-Since the late 20th century, monoclonal antibodies have revolutionized cancer treatment, with over 100 approved by the FDA.
-However, their large size, complex structure, and potential immunogenicity can limit efficacy, especially for accessing hidden epitopes [ref5].
+Since the late 20th century, monoclonal antibodies have transformed oncology research, with widespread clinical adoption over the past decades.
+Yet, their large size, complex structure, and potential for immune reactions can limit their effectiveness, especially for reaching hidden molecular targets.

 Feature | Conventional Antibodies | Nanobodies |